-Definition 3.1.
-(Zero forcing Process) Given a graph G = (V, E) whose nodes are initially colored either black or white.
-Consider the following node color changing rule: If $v \in V$ is colored black and has exactly one white neighbor u, change the color of u to black.
+Definition 3.1: (Zero forcing process) Given a graph G = (V, E) whose nodes are initially colored either black or white.
+Consider the following node color changing rule: if $v \in V$ is colored black and has exactly one white neighbor u, change the color of u to black.
 Zero forcing process is the application of the above rule until no further color changes are possible.

-If the color of white node u is changed to black due to a black node v, we say v forced u, and denote it by $v \mapsto u$.
+If the color of white node u is changed to black due to a black node v, we say v forced u, and denote it by $v \mapsto u$ .

-Definition 3.2.
-(Derived Set) Consider a graph G = (V, E)with $V' \subseteq V$ be the set of initial black nodes.
+Definition 3.2: (Derived set) Consider a graph G = (V, E) with $V' \subseteq V$ be the set of initial black nodes.
 Then, the set of black nodes obtained at the end of the zero forcing process is the derived set denoted by der(G, V').

 The set of initial black nodes V' is also referred to as the input set.
 For a given input set, the derived set is unique [27].

-Definition 3.3.
-(Zero Forcing Set (ZFS)) Consider a graph G = (V, E) and $V' \subseteq V$.
-Then, V' is a ZFS if and only if der(G, V') = V. The size of the minimum zero forcing set is called the zero forcing number $\zeta(G)$.
+Definition 3.3: (ZFS) Consider a graph G = (V, E) and $V' \subseteq V$ .
+Then, V' is a ZFS if and only if der(G, V') = V. The size of the minimum zero forcing set is called the zero forcing number $\zeta(G)$ .

-We summarize the zero forcing related notions below:
+We summarize the zero forcing related notions as follows:

-V'(G) input set / leader nodes
+V'(G) input set/leader nodes

-der(G, V') derived set of V' ;
+$der\left(G,V'\right)$ derived set of $V'$ ;

-Z(G) zero forcing set of G ;
+Z(G) zero forcing set of G;

-$\zeta(G)$ zero forcing number of G ;
+$\zeta(G)$ zero forcing number of G.

-When the co ntext is clear, we drop G

 When the context is clear, we drop G from the above notations.
-Figure 1 illustrates these ideas.
+Fig. 1 illustrates these ideas.